jquense/yup/README.md

   message: string;
   // values passed to message for interpolation
   params: ?object;
-  // mark the test as exclusive, meaning only one of the same can be active at once
+  // mark the test as exclusive, meaning only one test of the same name can be active at once
   exclusive: boolean = false;
 }
 ```